 Step 3: Strip The Old Caulking

-Granite backsplash is protected by caulking coat and you need to strip this old coating to remove this durable material.
+Granite backsplash is protected by caulking coat, and you need to strip this old coating to remove this durable material.
 Start from the edges of the granite.
 This is particularly in the area where the backsplash meets the edges of most types of kitchen countertops.

-Use your utility knife and carefully separate the coat from the surface and scrape it off both from the top and the bottom of the backsplash.
+Use your utility knife to carefully separate the coat from the surface and scrape it off both from the top and the bottom of the backsplash.
 Be careful that you don’t damage the countertop.

 Step 4: Use Putty Knife To Chisel Off The Tile